Franz Jägerstätter: Arrest and death

 After many delays, Jägerstätter was again called to active duty in February 1943.
 By this time, he had three daughters with his wife, the eldest not quite six.
 He maintained his position against fighting for Nazi Germany and, upon entering into the Wehrmacht garrison in Enns on the evening of 1 March, declared on 2 March his conscientious objection.
 His offer to carry out non-violent services was ignored.
 He was immediately arrested, repeatedly interrogated, and placed in custody, first at the Linz remand prison, then from 4 May at Tegel Prison in Berlin.
 From the prison he wrote: "Is it not more Christian to offer oneself as a victim right away rather than first have to murder others who certainly have a right to live and want to live — just to prolong one’s own life a little while?"

 Accused of Wehrkraftzersetzung ("undermining military morale"), Jägerstätter was sentenced to death "and loss of military dignity and civil rights" in a military trial at the Reichskriegsgericht in Charlottenburg on 6 July 1943.
 His wife and his parish priest visited him a few days later in jail and tried to talk him into serving, but did not succeed.

 When Jägerstatter was told of the fate of the Austrian Pallottine father Franz Reinisch, who had been executed for his refusal to take the Hitler oath, his conscience was calmed.
-Jägerstätter expressed that it would be better for his four daughters to see their father as a martyr rather than as a Nazi collaborator.
+Jägerstätter expressed that it would be better for his daughters to see their father as a martyr rather than as a Nazi collaborator.

 He was deported to Brandenburg-Görden Prison on 9 August, where he was executed by guillotine that afternoon, at age 36.
 Minutes before his execution, he was given the option to sign a document to save his life and declined, abjuring any complicity with the Nazi regime.
 Jägerstätter's last recorded words before his death were, "I am completely bound in inner union with the Lord".

 Jägerstätters's remains were cremated in the city of Brandenburg.
 Austrian school sisters who worked there were able to take possession of the urn and bring it to Upper Austria after the end of the war.
 In 1946, the urn was buried at the Sankt Radegund cemetery.